AndrewMathas/aTableau/README.md

 ### Dependencies
 [LaTeX3](https://www.latex-project.org/latex3/) and [TikZ](https://tikz.net/)

-The **aTableau** package requires TexLive 2024 or later as it relies heavily on the LaTeX3 programming environment
+The **aTableau** package requires Tex Live 2024, or later, as it relies heavily on the LaTeX3 programming environment

 ## Author